Sinus Surgery

 Who Can Perform Sinus Surgery?

-Dr Ker Liang is an experienced ENT surgeon who is trained to manage sinus issues, including performing sinus surgeries for chronic conditions.
+Dr Ker Liang is an experienced ENT surgeon who is trained to manage sinus issues for chronic conditions, and provides personalized treatment plan for ENT conditions.

 In order to ensure you are well-prepared for the procedure, here are some things patients can expect from sinus surgery: